Libera-Chat/libera-chat.github.io/content/_posts/2023-01-13-login-failure-notice.md

 Hello everyone,

-We're deploying an update to our Services software (the thing that supplies the network with NickServ, ChanServ, etc.) to support turning off the incessant `"failed to login as <you>"` messages a lot of our users get.
+We've deployed an update to our Services software (the thing that supplies the network with NickServ, ChanServ, etc.) to support turning off the incessant `"failed to login as <you>"` messages a lot of our users get.

-Those messages are almost always a false positive rather than an indication that someone is attempting to brute force your account.
-They're almost always [misconfigured Thunderbird][0] clients that are simply retrying the same password over and over again for months, if not years.
+Those messages are almost always false positives rather than indications that someone is attempting to brute force your account.
+They are almost always caused by [misconfigured Thunderbird][0] clients that are simply retrying the same password over and over again for months, if not years.

 The [changes][1] we've made in the Services software we use ([Atheme][2]) change two main things; they add much tighter throttles to failed login